 A trimmer, compared to a shaver, is great at keeping your beard uniform without getting rid of it entirely, and can also be a great help in styling it depending on how you want to look.
 We've brought together some of the very best options out there for you to check out, right here.

-Our guide to the best beard trimmer to buy today
+The best beard trimmer to buy today

 Panasonic's trimmer is dead simple, with its guard built-in and a really satisfying ring-style controller to let you adjust the length that you want.
 That makes it super easy not only to use, but to adjust on the fly for different sections of your facial hair.